Ellendale, Delaware: Transportation

-Delaware Route 16 is the only highway directly serving Ellendale, running east-west along Main Street through the town.
+Delaware Route 16 directly serves Ellendale, running east–west through the town, where it is named Main Street.
 Also known as Beach Highway, DE 16 is a main thoroughfare to Delaware's resort beaches, connecting Ellendale with Milton to the east and Greenwood to the west.
-U.S. Route 113 bypasses Ellendale to the west, connecting the town with Milford to the north and Georgetown to the south via DE 16.
+U.S. Route 113 runs north-south and crosses western Ellendale, connecting the town with Milford to the north and Georgetown to the south.
 Also known as DuPont Boulevard, US 113's opening allowed greater access to the town.
-An anonymous writer in the now extinct Sunday Star newspaper wrote of the Ellendale area " ...formerly one of the worst spots in the State for the traveler, where during the winter months, horses and men and automobiles became so deeply mired that they were continually having to be rescued."
+An anonymous writer in the now extinct Sunday Star newspaper wrote of the Ellendale area "...formerly one of the worst spots in the State for the traveler, where during the winter months, horses and men and automobiles became so deeply mired that they were continually having to be rescued."
 The writer went on to express that the area had become one of the most beautiful spots on the East Coast of the United States that was compared by tourists to part of Yellowstone National Park.

 DART First State serves Ellendale on the inter-county Route 303, which links it to Dover and Georgetown.
 The Route 303 connects with DART's Kent County bus routes and the inter-county Route 301 to Wilmington and Route 302 to Newark in Dover and DART's Sussex County bus routes in Georgetown with connections to Laurel, Millsboro, and Rehoboth Beach.

 Utilities

 Delmarva Power, a subsidiary of Exelon, provides electricity to Ellendale.
 Chesapeake Utilities provides natural gas to the town.
-Water in Ellendale is provided by individual wells except for the Ingram Village development, which receives water from Artesian Water Company, a subsidiary of Artesian Resources.
+Water in the oldest section of Ellendale is provided by individual wells, newer developments receives water from Artesian Water Company, a subsidiary of Artesian Resources, or Sussex County through the Ellendale Water District.
 Sussex County operates the Ellendale Sanitary Sewer District, which provides sewer service to the town.
 Trash and recycling collection in Ellendale is provided by private haulers.
+A 2021 agreement signed between the Town of Ellendale and Sussex County requires any new development wishing to be built in Ellendale to provide water and sewer services through Sussex County, while also providing that any development that requests water and/or sewer services from Sussex County in the Ellendale area is required to annex into the town's municipal limits.